 What (if any) special equipment, such as disco balls or lighting, is offered with your service?

-We offer a high quality, multicolored and sound-activated disco light.
+We offer a high quality, multicolored, sound-activated disco light.
 It’s included in all our services.
 It’s simple, clean and fun.
-Once again, we don’t like to have a lot of clutter.
+Once again, we don’t like a lot of clutter.

 What do your dance lights look like?

 Our dance lights are American DJ Vertigo Tri LED lights.
 They move to the beat of the music and add a fun, yet subtle effect.